kingl0w/Vespra/README.md

 It runs on your own machine.
 Your keys stay on your machine.
 There's no SaaS, no shared backend, no surprise fees.

-## What it actually does
+## What it does

-You point it at a wallet you control and tell it what you want.
+Point it at a wallet you control and tell it what you want.
 From there, Vespra:

 1. **Reads your goal** with an LLM and turns it into a structured plan (capital, target gain, stop loss, strategy, chain).
 2. **Scouts** for the best pool or token matching your goal — APY, liquidity, age, all that.